efeozkaratay/Data-Analysis-Case-Studies/Case.md

 SELECT     BuildingType,
            SUM(SalesRevenue)  AS  TotalSales
-FROM       inventory_position AS  i
+FROM       stock.dbo.inventory_position AS  i
-LEFT JOIN  store              AS  s
+LEFT JOIN  stock.dbo.store              AS  s
 ON         i.StoreCode = s.StoreCode
 GROUP BY   BuildingType
 ORDER BY   TotalSales DESC